-#8 Updated by Richard Neswold almost 3 years ago
+#8 Updated by Richard Neswold about 3 years ago

 DPM takes several precautions to make sure clients receive the data they requested.
 One delicate condition is when a client restarts a list.
 If the client reuses a ref ID, we don't want to return device data that was previously associated with the ref ID.
 We correctly filter that data so the client sees a consistent stream of data.